Robinthatdoesnotsuck/NotesForEverything/C++_o3o/GeneralC++/C++Primer.md

         int* p = &y;
         ```
     + We just store the direction on memory of that variable and well, how would anyone modify the value of a pointer variable?
-          we will ned to use the power of dereferencing the pointer to do this we would just use ```*p = 42;``` this is done to modify the value of the thing we are pointing to directly instead of been a silly billy to try and change an hexadecimal value on memory
+          we will need to use the power of de-referencing the pointer to do this we would just use ```*p = 42;``` this is done to modify the value of the thing we are pointing to directly instead of been a silly billy to try and change an hexadecimal value on memory
   + Also unlike references pointers can point to well whatever the hell we want since these things are just memory directions

 ## Arrays